Piyush64-bit/DevFlow---NextGen-TO-Do-List/Readme.md

 ## 📄 License

-This project is licensed under the [BSD 3-Clause License](./LICENSE).
+This project is open source and available under the [MIT License](LICENSE).